vyos/vyos-documentation/docs/configuration/firewall/general.rst

 Groups
 ******

-Firewall groups represent collections of IP addresses, networks, or ports.
-Once created, a group can be referenced by firewall rules as either a source or destination.
+Firewall groups represent collections of IP addresses, networks, ports, mac addresses or domains.
+Once created, a group can be referenced by firewall, nat and policy route rules as either a source or destination matcher.
 Members can be added or removed from a group without changes to, or the need to reload, individual firewall rules.

 Groups need to have unique names.
 Even though some contain IPv4 addresses and others contain IPv6 addresses, they still need to have